Command Line Barcodes for Mac

 - Barcode Command (Command Line Barcodes) - macOS Sierra (10.12) to macOS Catalina (10.15)

 - Barcode Command (Command Line Barcodes) - macOS Big Sur (11.0) or Later

 Barcode Command requires the Open Type Barcode Fonts bundled in ConnectCode Barcode Software for Mac to generate barcodes.

 Note: Barcode Command (for macOS Sierra onwards) has been DeveloperID signed and Notarized by Apple to give you confidence and assurance on our software.

 Barcode Command can be installed easily by simply unpacking the downloaded package.
-If your downloaded package is a .dmg file, simply double click on it, and drag the "BarcodeCommand" folder to your Desktop.
+If your downloaded package is a .dmg file, double click on it and drag the "BarcodeCommand" folder to your Desktop.
 This command line application can then be launched from the macOS Terminal, as shown below, by entering the command “./BarcodeCommand”.

 An overview on use of Barcode Command to create a barcode